 - If a truck needs to change its speed, extra weight affects its ability to brake properly, especially when traveling downhill.
 Trucks may also experience issues regarding increasing speed enough to drive uphill.

 - Overweight or overloaded trucks are more susceptible to rolling over in the event of a collision or when traveling at certain speeds.

 - Drivers may be unable to steer properly and have difficulty making turns or other maneuvers.

 - Shifting of cargo is also more likely to occur when a truck is overloaded.
-Cargo shifts are a factor in 11 percent of truck crashes nationwide.

 - Drivers who operate vehicles that are overweight are in violation of the law, and these drivers, as well as their employer companies, can be held accountable for the accidents and injuries that may result.

 Inadequate Inspections and Manufacturer Defects Can Result in Catastrophic Injuries